linas/i370-bigfoot/docker/i370-bigfoot/scripts/linux-demo/README.md

 ### Create a ramdisk
 Ramdisks can be ext2fs, MSDOS fs or VFAT (Windows 95) disk images.

 Example of creating an ext2fs disk image.
-Running as root, perform the following:
+This creates a disk image 2 MBytes in size.
+Note that the `-I 128` specifies 128-byte inodes;
+this is mandatory for the 2.2.1 kernel.
 ```
 dd if=/dev/zero of=/dev/ram bs=1k count=2048
 mke2fs -vm0 -I 128 /dev/ram 2048